nmalkin/smart-speakers/README.md

 # Smart Speaker Study

-This repository contains the source code of the browser extension for the Smart Speaker Study.
-Please feel free to examine it.
+This repository contains the source code of the browser extension used by the study of [Privacy Attitudes of Smart Speaker Users](https://blues.cs.berkeley.edu/blog/2019/07/01/uninformed-but-unconcerned-privacy-attitudes-of-smart-speaker-users-pets-19/).

 # Developing and building the extension